benschaf/gipfel-lerner/README.md

 If you have your own packages that have been installed, then the requirements file needs updated using:

 - `pip3 freeze --local > requirements.txt`

+After you have your requirements file set up, you need to add the cryptography==36.0.0 package to the requirements file manually by pasting the line `cryptography==36.0.0` at the end of the file.

 The **Procfile** can be created with the following command: